-The departure of Roland Grapow (guitars) and Thomen Stauch (drums) is the first odd thing to strike you.
-Roland clearly was one of the driving forces behind the project and his friend Thomen coming aboard shortly thereafter.
-Both being replaced by Bob Katsionis (Firewind, Outloud) on guitars and Alex Holzwarth (Rapsody of Fire) on drums.
+So, here comes Mirrorworld, and it’s a different animal.
+The departure of Roland Grapow (guitars) and Thomen Stauch (drums) got our attention first.
+Grapow clearly was one of the driving forces behind the project, and his friend Stauch came aboard shortly thereafter.
+Both are now replaced by Bob Katsionis (Firewind, Outloud) on guitars and Alex Holzwarth (Rapsody of Fire) on drums.

-Even if the full-blown intro Breaking the Surface in all its Avantasia-esque splendour fills one with foreboding.
+At first, things look pretty lively, though.
+Even if the full-blown intro Breaking the Surface in all its Avantasia-esque splendor fills one with foreboding at first.
 But then, As Long as I’m Alive and Castor Skies bolt down that fast Power Metal road like there is no tomorrow.
-Both tailor-made to the voice of Urban Breed.
-Whew, I thought!
-Got that one wrong, right?
+Both are tailor-made to the voice of Urban Breed.
+And that can be a good or a bad thing, considering.

-I also really dig the more numerous, high quality solos on Mirrorworld.
-This is one of the improvements found on this disc, even if adding a good solo to a medium quality track does not render it stellar.
+I also really dig the more numerous, high-quality solos on Mirrorworld.
+This is one of the improvements found on this disk, even if adding a good solo to a medium-quality track does not render it stellar.

-This sadded second half of the record is not without merits neither.
+The weak second half of the record is not without merits either.
 Just try out You’re not Alone that rocks off with a reasonable speed and energy.
 Mirrorworld – the title track – and The Unborn Never Die deserve some merit, too.

+The question is: Does the record stand out from the crowd?
 If I were to judge Mirrorworld as a standalone, then it would fit slam into the European-led Power Metal crowd, no questions asked.
-Rock solid, good quality, professional execution at a very high standard.
-Fun to listen to and for sure all that will sound great on stage.
+Rock solid, good quality, professional execution at a pretty high standard.
+Fun to listen to, and – for sure – all of that will sound great on stage.